WestDRI/wgpages/content/bashFeatures.md

 ### Fix commands

 The builtin utility `fc` ("fix command") allows to rerun or edit and rerun previous commands.
 This is particularly useful if you made a typo in a long command or a series of commands.
+It is also convenient if you want to rerun a series of commands.

 Without any flag, `fc` will open your default text editor with the last command for you to edit.
 After saving and exiting your editor, the edited command will run.